 Over the years, when I’ve told people I’m self-employed, I’ve heard responses like, “Gee, I wish I could risk going into my own business.
 I would, if only _____.”

-While any of these reasons could be true, here’s the difference between the successful entrepreneur and everyone else: They’re more afraid of regret than they are of failure.
+While any of these reasons could be true, here’s the difference between the successful entrepreneur and everyone else: The success story is more afraid of regret than of failure.

-Only an idiot isn’t afraid of working their butt off only to lose everything.
+Only an idiot isn’t afraid of working his or her butt off only to lose everything.
 Failing sucks.
 I’ve done it multiple times and in spectacular ways.
 But there’s no chance I’m going to be lying on my death bed wondering what might have happened if only I’d followed through on a compelling idea.

 2. Be willing to show up